RockyWearsAHat/React-Portfolio/README.md

 [![Vite](https://img.shields.io/badge/Vite-red?logo=vite)](https://vitejs.dev/)
 [![Mailjet](https://img.shields.io/badge/Mailjet-red?logo=mailjet)](https://www.mailjet.com/)

 This is a portfolio website built using React.
-It showcases your projects, skills, and experience in a visually appealing way.
+It showcases projects, an about page, and a simple contact page

 ## Features

-- Responsive design
 - Project showcase with descriptions and links
 - A good about me section
 - Contact form and GitHub links
+- Responsive

 ## Installation